Directed by Jim McKay | Written by Vince Gilligan | 48 min

 Then again, Walt has an unborn child on the way.
 And his relationship with Walter Jr. may be fractured beyond repair.
 “Why don’t you just die already then?” his son mocks.
 Walt’s nonchalant, defeatist attitude may somewhat make sense to us, but it is mind-boggling to his family.

 The terminal prognosis has somehow given Walt a newfound sense of freedom.
 For example: he blows up a guy’s car simply because he was being a douchebag.
 This is how Walt wants to spend his last days.
-And, although it’s once again not explicitly stated, Walt’s family poses a problem to these new liberties.
+And, once again, although it’s not explicitly stated, Walt’s family poses a problem to these new liberties.

 Although it seems like an ordinary episode, “Cancer Man” is anything but.
 Like The Sopranos and Mad Men before it, Breaking Bad excels in the quiet moments of introspection.
 But it’s the appetite for destruction that sets the series apart from its contemporaries.